amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 2015-11-01 03:00:00,4,7,20151101031
 ...
 {% endhighlight %}
-And here is a snippet the test dataset.
+And here is a snippet of the test dataset.

 {% highlight r %}
 DateTime,Junction,ID